 “(ss)(1) The term ‘in vitro clinical test’ means—

-“(A) a test intended to be used in the collection, preparation, analysis, or in vitro clinical examination of specimens taken or derived from the human body for the purpose of—
+“(A) a laboratory test protocol or finished product intended by its developer for clinical use in the collection, preparation, analysis, or in vitro clinical examination of specimens taken or derived from the human body for the purpose of—

-“(i) identifying, diagnosing, screening, measuring, detecting, predicting, prognosing, analyzing, or monitoring a disease or condition, including by making a determination of an individual’s state of health; or
+“(i) identifying, providing information for diagnosing screening, measuring, detecting, predicting, prognosing, analyzing or monitoring a disease or condition, or

-“(ii) selecting, monitoring, or informing therapy or treatment for a disease or condition;
+“(ii) assisting in selecting, monitoring, or informing therapy or treatment for a disease or condition;

-“(B) a test protocol intended to be used as described in clause (A);

-“(C) a test platform (as defined in section 587) for use in or with a test described in clause (A);

-“(D) an article for taking or deriving specimens from the human body for a purpose described in clause (A);

-“(E) software for a purpose described in clause (A), excluding software that is excluded by section 520(o) from the definition of a device under section 201(h); or

-“(F) subject to subparagraph (2), a component or part of a test, a test protocol, a test platform, an article, or software described in any of clause (A) through (E), whether alone or in combination, including reagents, calibrators, and controls. “(2) Notwithstanding subparagraph (1)(F), an article intended to be used as a component or part of an in vitro clinical test described in subparagraph (1) is excluded from the definition in subparagraph (1) if the article consists of any of the following:
+“. “(2) Notwithstanding subparagraph (1)(F), an article intended to be used as a component or part of an in vitro clinical test described in subparagraph (1) is excluded from the definition in subparagraph (1) if the article consists of any of the following:

 “(A) Blood, blood components, or human cells or tissues, from the time of donation or recovery of such article, including determination of donor eligibility, as applicable, until such time as the article is released into interstate commerce as a component or part of an in vitro clinical test by the establishment that collected such article.